Set Default Allocations

 Note: Once the order has been submitted and is working, the quantity of the working order may still change.
 For example, if an unrelated fill results in one or more of the accounts no longer being able to support the allocation, the order size will be reduced by that quantity.
 In an opposite scenario, if an account whose allocation was deactivated can now support the allocation, a quantity that was deactivated during the initial order submission may be reactivated and submitted.

-When closing positions - Applies only to orders that use the Available Equity or NetLiq automatic allocation methods described above.
+When Closing Positions: Applies only to orders that use the Available Equity or NetLiq automatic allocation methods described above.

 • Make positions be proportional based on method - Based on the selected method (Available Equity or NetLiq) shares are allocated first to the account where the position would be closed prior to opening new positions.
 New positions will be proportional based on the specified method.